 Local BBC Sites

-Page last updated at 10:39 GMT, Thursday, 27 August 2009 11:39 UK
+Page last updated at 07:02 GMT, Tuesday, 30 March 2010 08:02 UK

-Lifting the lid on a secret site
+Rhydymwyn Valley Works: Lifting the lid on secret site

 By Nick Bourne

-For years the secrecy surrounding the Rhydymwyn Valley Site, near Mold, served only to fuel rumour about what, if anything, could still be hidden in underground tunnels that once housed thousands of mustard gas shells during the height of production in the war years.
+For years the secrecy surrounding the Rhydymwyn Valley Works Site, near Mold, served only to fuel rumour about what, if anything, could still be hidden in underground tunnels that once housed thousands of mustard gas shells during the height of production in the war years.

 And speculation has been rife for the last few decades since it was revealed that the works played a role in the research into the first atomic bomb.